zkhan122/country2country/README.md

 # city2city
-A program to find the distance between 2 cities in the world using the Haversine formula
+A program to find the distance between 2 countries in the world using the Haversine formula

 To run on local machine:
 Change ``` "countries.csv"; ``` to absolute path where csv file(dataset) is installed (if csv file not added to project directly)